Netflix/dynomite/README.md

 ## Zero Copy

-In nutcracker, all the memory for incoming requests and outgoing responses is allocated in mbuf.
+In dynomite, all the memory for incoming requests and outgoing responses is allocated in mbuf.
 Mbuf enables zero-copy because the same buffer on which a request was received from the client is used for forwarding it to the server.
 Similarly the same mbuf on which a response was received from the server is used for forwarding it to the client.

 Furthermore, memory for mbufs is managed using a reuse pool.
 This means that once mbuf is allocated, it is not deallocated, but just put back into the reuse pool.
 By default each mbuf chunk is set to 16K bytes in size.
-There is a trade-off between the mbuf size and number of concurrent connections nutcracker can support.
-A large mbuf size reduces the number of read syscalls made by nutcracker when reading requests or responses.
-However, with large mbuf size, every active connection would use up 16K bytes of buffer which might be an issue when nutcracker is handling large number of concurrent connections from clients.
-When nutcracker is meant to handle a large number of concurrent client connections, you should set chunk size to a small value like 512 bytes using the -m or --mbuf-size=N argument.
+There is a trade-off between the mbuf size and number of concurrent connections dynomite can support.
+A large mbuf size reduces the number of read syscalls made by dynomite when reading requests or responses.
+However, with large mbuf size, every active connection would use up 16K bytes of buffer which might be an issue when dynomite is handling large number of concurrent connections from clients.
+When dynomite is meant to handle a large number of concurrent client connections, you should set chunk size to a small value like 512 bytes using the -m or --mbuf-size=N argument.

 ## Configuration

-nutcracker can be configured through a YAML file specified by the -c or --conf-file command-line argument on process start.
-The configuration file is used to specify the server pools and the servers within each pool that nutcracker manages.
+dynomite can be configured through a YAML file specified by the -c or --conf-file command-line argument on process start.
+The configuration file is used to specify the server pools and the servers within each pool that dynomite manages.
 The configuration files parses and understands the following keys:

 + **listen**: The listening address and port (name:port or ip:port) for this server pool.
 + **hash**: The name of the hash function.
 Possible values are: